gundik/box-with-three-tabs/README.md

 This is a simple web application providing three main functionalities:

-1. providing data read from a locally stored log file (Verilog file), parsing it and presenting some sample data
+1. providing data read from a locally stored log file (Varnish file), parsing it and presenting some sample data
 1. serving data from three RSS feeds ordered by date of publication (newest first)
 1. showing some photographs taken from Flickr using Flickr API